-Key questions to ask yourself at this big-picture stage:Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+Key questions to ask yourself at this big-picture stage:Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!

 - Where do you think God wants to take students in the next year?